-Sha-what?
-Everything DC’s 'Shazam!' movie gets confused with
+'Shazam' cast mocks 'Kazaam' confusion at Comic-Con

 - David Sandberg

 You’ve heard of Shazam!, right?
 Of course you have.
 But perhaps you’re thinking of a different Shazam?
+Even star Zachary Levi, in our video above from EW’s Comic-Con suite, joked about how sometimes people think of, well, something else.
+“If I had a nickel for every time … ” Levi said when asked about the confusion with the film 1986 movie Kazaam, but then promptly had some confusion about another title, the mythical Sinbad film “Shazaam.”

+“Isn’t there a Shazaam movie with the comic Sinbad?”
+Levi asked.
+“But that really did happen?
+This is what we’re talking about!
+Insanity!”

-To clear up the confusion, here are all the things that DC’s upcoming Shazam! movie — about an orphan named Billy Batson who utters a magic word to turn into a grown-up superhero — tends to get confused with:
+To clear up the confusion, here are all the things that DC’s upcoming Shazam! movie — about an orphan named Billy Batson who utters a magic word to turn into a grown-up superhero — tends to get confused with (and be sure to check out the Shazam! trailer):

 Shazam: A popular music app that identifies songs.
 There’s no exclamation point, however, so that’s one way to tell it apart.
 Also, one thing is a DC superhero movie starring Zachary Levi and the other thing tells you what song your Lyft driver is playing.